sagnikc395/hcli/README.md

 # hackernews-cli

-An termianl based user interface to browse Hackernews; written in Go .
+An terminal based user interface to browse Hackernews; written in Go .